arachnafobic/nginx-builder/README.md

 $ sudo setfacl -m user:$USER:rw /var/run/docker.sock
 ```

-Then run the full compile process with :
+Edit the config file and then run the full compile process with :
 ```bash
 $ ./nginx-build.sh
 ```